DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/canvas.rst

     iface = start_qgis()

-The code snippets on this page need the following imports if you're outside the pyqgis console:
+The code snippets on this page need the following imports if you're outside the pyqgis console MMM:

 .. testcode:: canvas